The Eidetica Initiative

 • declining sensemaking capacity

-• rising cognitive load
+• institutional drift under cognitive load

 Why It Matters

-Eidetica maps:
+Eidetica provides: